sistason/premiumize_me_dl/README.md

  - file_regex: Regular expression for which files to get
  - -a: Supply authentication information.
 These can be either:
    - A string in the format "user:pass"
-   - A txt containing "user:pass"
+   - A file-path containing "user:pass"
-   - optional, looks for a auth.txt in the file-directory, otherwise asks.
+   - Default: it looks for a .premiumize_me_auth.txt in the home directory, otherwise asks.
  - -d, --delete: Delete downloaded $files, if they are older than $day days.
  - -c, --cleanup: Ignore $files, just delete all files older than $days.